Z5429/ZZSC9020-Group-P/README.md

 ### Brief project description

-This project produces improved predictions for electricity load forecasts.
+This project produces improved predictions for electricity load forecasts in the NEM.

 ## Repository structure - 11032024